FLAME: Taming Backdoors in Federated Learning (Extended Version 1): Related Work

 \section{Related Work}

+In general, existing backdoor defenses can roughly be divided into two main categories.
+The first one aims to distinguish malicious updates and benign updates by 1) clustering model updates \cite{shen, fung, blanchard, diakonikolas2019sever, li2019abnormal, khazbakmlguard, li2020learning}, 2) changing aggregation rules \cite{yin2018byzantine, guerraoui2018hidden}, and 3) using root dataset \cite{andreina2020baffle}.
+The second category is based on differential privacy techniques \cite{sun2019can, bagdasaryan}.
+Next, we will discuss these points in detail.

-\textbf{Backdoor Defenses.} Several backdoor defenses, such as Krum~\cite{blanchard}, FoolsGold~\cite{fung}, Auror~\cite{shen}, and AFA~\cite{munoz}, aim at separating benign and malicious model updates.
-However, they only work under specific assumptions about the underlying data distributions, e.g., Auror and Krum assume that data of benign clients are independent and identically distributed (IID).
-In contrast, FoolsGold and AFA assume that benign data are non-IID.
-In addition, FoolsGold assumes that manipulated data is IID.
+\textbf{Clustering model updates.} Several backdoor defenses, such as Krum~\cite{blanchard}, AFA~\cite{munoz}, and Auror~\cite{shen}, aim at separating benign and malicious model updates.
+However, they only work under specific assumptions about the underlying data distributions, e.g., Auror and Krum assume that data of benign clients are iid.
+In contrast, FoolsGold and AFA \cite{munoz} assume that benign data are non-iid.
+In addition, FoolsGold assumes that manipulated data are iid.
 As a result, these defenses are only effective under specific circumstances (cf.~\sect\ref{sec:eval-flguard}) and cannot handle the simultaneous injection of multiple backdoors (cf.~\sect\ref{sec:model-C}).
-In contrast, \ourname does not make any assumption about the data distribution and can defend against injection of multiple backdoors~(cf.~\sect\ref{sec:model-C}).
+Moreover, such defenses cannot detect stealthy attacks, e.g., where the adversary constrains their poisoned updates within benign update distribution such as \Constrainandscale attacks \cite{bagdasaryan}.
+In contrast, \ourname does not make any assumption about the data distribution, clipping, and noising components can also mitigate stealthy attacks, and \ourname can defend against \mbox{injection of multiple backdoors~(cf.~\sect\ref{sec:model-C}).}

+\textbf{Changing aggregation rules.} Instead of using FedAvg \cite{mcmahan2017aistatsCommunication}, Yin \etal~\cite{yin2018byzantine} and Guerraoui \etal~\cite{guerraoui2018hidden} propose using the median parameters from all local models as the global model parameters, i.e., $G_t = \Call{Median}{W^t_1, \ldots, W^t_n}$.
+However, the adversary can bypass it by injecting stealthy models like $W'_3$ (cf. Fig. \ref{fig:backdoor_types}), in which the parameters of the poisoned model will be selected to be incorporated into the global model. \revisionChanged{Further, our evaluation in \sect\ref{sec:eval-flguard} shows that Median also reduces the performance of the model significantly.}{}

+\minorRevision{\addressedComment{B2 and D1}\textbf{Using root data.} Although FLTrust~\cite{cao2020fltrust} can defend against byzantine clients (with arbitrary behavior) and detect poisoning attacks, including backdoors, it requires the aggregator to have access to a benign root dataset.}{} Baffle~\cite{andreina2020baffle} utilizes clients using their own data to evaluate the performance of the aggregated model to detect backdoors.
+However, this approach has several limitations.
+Firstly, the backdoor triggers are only known to the attacker.
+One cannot ensure that the benign clients would have such trigger data to activate the backdoor.
+Secondly, Baffle does not work in a non-IID data scenario with a small number of clients as clients cannot distinguish deficits in model performance due to the backdoor from lack of data.